developmentseed/geozarr-examples/README.md

 ## License

-Content in this repository is licensed under the [MIT LICENSE](LICENSE.txt).
+Content in this repository is licensed under the [MIT License](LICENSE.txt).